jamietr1/google-docs-writing-tracker/README.md

 # Recent changes

 * 8/3/14: If an email address is not provided on the Config tab, no email will be sent.
 This provides an easy way to turn off email.
 Just clear out the value setting for the email field.
 I also updated the [master spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AmEvY6JjICyzdGU3aVFqeGVQX3JNRElaWDJlV2pxdlE&usp=sharing) so that the Email setting is now optional instead of required.
 Be sure to update your spreadsheet accordingly.
+* 8/10/14: A simple configuration verification system as been added to check for common problems to help users troubleshoot what might be wrong with their setup.

 # Overview